sensei-hacker/inavwiki/INAV-Remote-Management,-Control-and-Telemetry.md

 * Craft will land at target location.
 * If an unsafe condition is detected (low battery etc.), restore any cached home location and engage `RTH`.

 Note: you could do most or all of the above just with `MSP_SET_RAW_RC` rather than with the navigation engine, but that might increase the co-processor computation / monitoring requirement and implementation risk.
 However, if you're using `MSP_SET_RAW_RC` for anything you need to comply with its minimum update rate.
+It is often best if the co-processor (flight computer) specifies the *goal*, such as flying a certain heading or to certain coordinates, then let the flight controller and INAV handle how to do that.

 #### Implementation examples